metacpan/metacpan-vagrant/README.md

 	- cpan-api is the backend that talks to the elasticsearch
 		- mounted as /home/metacpan/api.metacpan.org
 		- service metacpan-api restart
-	- Metacpan-Puppet is the sysadmin/server setup
+	- metacpan-puppet is the sysadmin/server setup
 		- mounted as /etc/puppet
 		- /etc/puppet/run.sh